Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - Pour into a shot glasses and top with a pinch of black pepper.

-How to Store the Lemon Ginger Turmeric Shot
+How to Store

-You can store any of the leftover ginger turmeric shots in a mason jar or an airtight container for 2-3 days.
+You can store any of the leftover ginger turmeric shots in a large mason jar or an airtight container for 2-3 days.
 Before next time use, gently shake the turmeric shot in the container, then pour into a shot glasses and top with a pinch of black pepper.

 - This recipe uses turmeric powder however using fresh turmeric root for this recipe is possible.
-Please note that fresh turmeric will stain whatever it comes in contact with.
+Please note that fresh turmeric stains whatever it comes in contact with.
 Using turmeric powder has a less chance of staining but I suggest rinsing your blender with warm soapy water as soon as you finish blending to help prevent staining.

 - The turmeric shots taste better when it's served cold.
 Start by using chilled ingredients prior to making the shots or you can chill the drinks in the refrigerator before serving them.